-In last week’s blog, we began a little question and answer session about dental implants.
-Implant dentistry is one of our specialties at our dental clinic, and we are proud to offer this services to the residents of Ocean and Monmouth Counties.
-Today, we are going to continue answering some of the most frequently asked questions about getting dental implants so our patients can understand this procedure better.
+In last week’s blog, we began a question and answer session about dental implants.
+Implant dentistry is one of our specialties, and we are proud to offer this service to our patients.
+Let’s continue to the Q&A, but know our dentists in Jackson or Eatontown, NJ are available to discuss your particular needs.

 Are there risks to getting dental implants?

 There are risks with any type of surgery, though the risks are rare and when they do occur, are usually minor.
-We’ll take this moment to remind you that Dr. Port is one of the most experienced implantologists in the region and has successfully placed almost 20,000 implants throughout his career.
-So, when we say you are in good hands at our dental clinic, we mean it.
-Some potential risks with this procedure include infection at the implant site (often avoidable if proper aftercare steps are followed), injury to other teeth or blood vessels, nerve damage, and sinus issues.
+Dr. Port is one of the most experienced implantologists in the region and has successfully placed almost 22,000 implants throughout his career.
+So, when we say you are in good hands at our dental offices, we mean it.
+Some potential risks with this procedure include infection at the implant site (usually avoidable if proper aftercare steps are followed), injury to other teeth or blood vessels, nerve damage, and sinus issues.

 What is the recovery like for dental implants?